We all know that Z-Wave makes our home smart, but does it make our home safer too?

 That’s what this article is about.
 Here, we’ll talk about its encryption, software, security updates and much more.

-But first, let’s begin with what Z-Wave actually is.
+But first, let’s begin with a short overview of z-wave.

 Z-Wave is a communication protocol with which you can connect all your devices and let them communicate with each other.